VipanKumar01/BoardResults_Expo/README.md

 ## Installation

-To get started with the AI Interview Application, follow these steps:
+To get started with the Find your result in this application Application, follow these steps:

 1. Clone the repository: